 Although Tropical Sage (S. coccinea), Scarlet Sage (S. splendens), Giant Brazilian Sage (S. subrotunda) can survive as perennials in the Zone 9 temperatures of Buenos Aires, Uria told FBTS that he mostly grows them seasonally as annuals along with Hormium Sage (S. viridis) and a variety of plants from Australia, California, the Mediterranean and South Africa.

-In an interview with the Australian magazine Your Garden, Uria said that his backyard is full of annuals due to his research for a local gardening guide on the subject.
-He noted that too many Buenos Aires gardeners rely on gardening advice from Spain, which doesn't have a similar climate.
+Uria's backyard is full of annuals due to his research for a local gardening guide on the subject.
+He thinks that too many Buenos Aires gardeners rely on gardening advice from Spain, which doesn't have a similar climate.

 Gardening, of course, is a game of trial and error for all of us who want to test the limits of zones and other growing conditions whether we're adapting a local native plant to a microclimate or a non-native plant to a different country.
 Advice that's right for one location may be wrong for another.